Dynamic Network Reconstruction from Heterogeneous Datasets: Numerical examples

+The performance indexes for benchmarks use the \emph{precision} (Prec) and the \emph{true positive rate} (TPR), defined as $\text{Prec} = {\text{TP}}/{(\text{TP}+\text{FP})}$ and $\text{TPR} = {\text{TP}}/{(\text{TP}+\text{FN})}$, where TP (true positive), FP (false positive) and FN (false negative) are the standard concepts in the \emph{Receiver Operating Characteristic} (ROC) curve or the \emph{Precision Recall} curve (e.g. see \cite{Sahiner2017}).
+One may understand Prec as the percentage of correct arcs in the inferred network, and TPR as the percentage of correctly inferred arcs in the ground truth.
+The ideal is to achieve both high values, while, if not possible, Prec has higher priority since its low value results in completely useless inference.

-In the benchmark, we test the reconstruction method with iterative reweighted $l_1$ method (labeled as ``GIRL1'' in Fig.~\ref{fig:arxnet-perf}), sparse Bayesian learning (labeled as ``GSBL'') and the sampling method (labeled as ``GSMC'' ) for group sparsity.
+The benchmark study, as shown in Fig.~\ref{fig:arxnet-perf} (and Table~\ref{tbl:arx-dynet} in the supplement \cite{Yue2016a}), performs the proposed reconstruction method for randomly generated data, equipped with iterative reweighted $l_1$ method (labeled as ``GIRL1''), sparse Bayesian learning (labeled as ``GSBL'') and the sampling method (labeled as ``GSMC'' ) for group sparsity.
 There are two test scenarios: 1) models with $p = 10$ (i.e. $\#\text{nodes} = 10$) and different SNRs ($\text{SNR} = 0, 10, 20, 40$ dB); 2) models with $\text{SNR} = 10$ dB and different number of nodes $p = 5, 10, 15, 20$.
-In each test (with given $p$ and $\text{SNR}$), we generate 50 stable ARX networks with random network structures.
+Each test (with given $p$ and $\text{SNR}$) generates $50$ random stable ARX networks and simulates time series of length $1000$.
 All models are set to the same sparsity density $0.2$, i.e. the total number of nonzero entries in $Q$ is $0.2p^2$.
 The input signals are independently and identically distributed Gaussian noise with zero mean and unit variance.
 In the test of GIRL1, the regularization parameter $\lambda$ is set to as follows: $\lambda = 0.1, 0.1, 0.01, 0.001$ for $\text{SNR} = 0, 10, 20, 40 \text{dB}$, respectively; and $\lambda = 0.05, 0.1, 0.1, 0.1$ for $p = 5, 10, 15, 20$.
 The parameter $\lambda$ is chosen roughly among values in logarithmic scales for one model by reviewing the sparsity density of the inference results (assuming we roughly know how sparse the network should be), and then is used for all 50 models.
-One certainly can apply cross-validation or bootstrap methods to choose $\lambda$.
+One certainly can apply cross-validation or bootstrap methods to choose and tailor $\lambda$ for every model for better performance.